 Chinese paper folding was probably invented in China.
 The art form was popularized in 1993 when a ship

 called the Golden Venture brought illegal Chinese immigrants into USA.
 While the Chinese refugees applied for political asylum, they were put in prison.
 To pass their time, the Chinese prisoners folded and assembled paper models.
-Some of the models were given as gifts to those who helped their cause.
+Some of the models were given as gifts to those who helped their cause; others were sold and the monies used to pay for legal fees.
 Some models were displayed in a traveling exhibit

 .
 In 2006, a movie